 How I got started

-Obviously I couldn’t have saved all that money on my own, which is where leverage comes in!
-Over the years I’ve developed a habit of relying on cheap credit to pay for most of my investments.
+Obviously I couldn’t have bought all those assets with my own money, which is where leverage comes in!
+Over the years I’ve relied on cheap credit to pay for most of my investments.

 My financial plan